 Sworkit – the free app I use to get workouts in at home.
 It’s like having a personal trainer in my living room for free.

 $5 Dinners Meal Plan – You can try it free for two weeks then it is only $5 per month for cheap, healthy, easy dinner recipes.
 The best and most affordable meal plan that can save you hundreds of dollars every month on your grocery bill!

 Joany – If you buy your own health insurance I highly recommend taking advantage of the free help provided by Joany.
 They will even pay you $25 to complete their health care survey (the survey is currently closed but may open again at any time!)

 Budgeting & Finance

 Capital One 360 Savings Account – I LOVE this fee-free online savings account because you can set up multiple sub-accounts and automate your savings!
 I have an account for my short-term savings goals and automatically add to them each month from my checking account.
-Plus it earns a solid 1% APY and there’s no minimum to start an account or keep it open.
 Open your free account here.

 Credible – If you have student loans, you may be able to save a bunch of interest by refinancing them with Credible.
 I am in the process of reviewing their service myself and will share that experience in a post soon.